jamcalli/Pulsarr/README.md

 ## License

-Pulsarr is licensed under the MIT License.
+Pulsarr is licensed under the GPL License.
 See the [LICENSE](LICENSE) file for more details.

 ## Contributors